 One of the latest excuses for more government interference in your life is the “opioid crisis.”

-Abusing drugs is a dumb vice, but drug prohibition is far worse — it is wrong.
+It is true that drug and alcohol abuse is devastating and people who are suffering from this need to be addressed and need to be recommended Intensive Outpatient Program Orange County, but drug prohibition is far worse — it is wrong.
 Laws and punishment will never end drug abuse.
 The desire for the feeling drugs create is too much a part of being human.
 If it’s not one drug, it will be another.

-Sadly, when use of the safer drugs is as illegal as use of the more dangerous ones — the penalties being similar — people choose the stronger, more dangerous drug.
+Sadly, when the use of the safer drugs is as illegal as use of the more dangerous ones — the penalties being similar — people choose the stronger, more dangerous drugs which then get addictive and lead people to look for the best rehab to get rid of their addiction.
 This is a natural consequence of cannabis prohibition.

 Marijuana is not a “gateway drug;” people who are going to use drugs anyway usually also use marijuana, but most marijuana users never use anything stronger.